compolabs/fuel-token-standard/README.md

-# Fuel network Fungible token standard: SWAY-GANG-TOKEN
+# Fuel network Fungible token standard: FRC-20
 ## INTRODUCTION

 ### What is a Token?